Madoff seeks sentence reduction for epic Ponzi scheme

-NEW YORK (AP) - Epic Ponzi schemer Bernard Madoff is seeking an early release from prison.
+NEW YORK (AP) - Epic Ponzi schemer Bernard Madoff is seeking an early release from prison after a decade behind bars.

-The Department of Justice confirmed on Wednesday that Madoff has a pending request to get his 150-year sentence reduced.
+The Department of Justice confirmed Wednesday that Madoff has a pending request to get a reduction of the 150-year sentence that a federal judge in Manhattan imposed in 2009 with the public furor over his multibillion-dollar fraud at its height.

-It was unclear when the 81-year-old Madoff made the bid for President Donald Trump to commute his sentence.
-The lawyer who represented him in his criminal case declined comment on Wednesday.
+It was unclear when the 81-year-old Madoff filed papers asking President Donald Trump, who has final say on clemency, to commute his term he’s serving at a North Carolina prison.
+Ira Sorkin, the lawyer who represented Madoff in his criminal case, declined comment on Wednesday.

-Madoff pleaded guilty in 2009 to orchestrating the largest Ponzi scheme in history.
-He swindled thousands of clients out of billions of dollars in investments over decades.
+Madoff pleaded guilty to orchestrating the largest Ponzi scheme in history.
+He admitted swindling thousands of clients out of billions of dollars in investments over decades.

 A court-appointed trustee has recovered more than $13 billion of an estimated $17.5 billion that investors put into Madoff’s business.
+At the time of his arrest, fake account statements were telling clients they had holdings worth $60 billion.

+The justice department’s website signals commutation of a sentence is a longshot, calling it “an extraordinary remedy.”
+Grounds for granting it “have traditionally included disparity or undue severity of sentence, critical illness or old age, and meritorious service rendered to the government by the petitioner,” it says.

+Victims of the petitioner can submit objections before clemency is granted or denied by the president.

 Sign up for Daily Newsletters